-In order to promote such an environment, we require all participants to adhere to the following code of conduct.
-This code of conduct outlines our expectations for behavior within all Groundhogg interaction and events (whether online or in-person), what to do if you witness or are subject to unacceptable behavior, and how organizers will respond.
+To promote such an environment, we require all participants to adhere to the following code of conduct.
+This code of conduct outlines our expectations for behavior within all Groundhogg interactions and events (whether online or in-person), what to do if you witness or are subject to unacceptable behavior, and how organizers will respond.

-This code applies to all Groundhogg interaction and events (whether online or in-person).
+This code applies to all Groundhogg interactions and events (whether online or in-person).

 - Treat other participants with respect